Just2Deep/Inshorts_Email/README.md

 ## This project extracts data from the Indian short news platform **Inshorts** and sends out the content and link to the page as an email automatically.

-#### You can fork the repository to send details of the top stories to your mail id by running the script.
+#### You can fork this repository and run it, to send get top stories to your email/ a number of emails.
 ## Kindly modify the FROM, TO, PASS variables to run this script in your system.